Earn Your Master of Science in Education

 - Minimum cumulative GPA of 3.0

-In order to be unconditionally admitted into any graduate-level program, the applicant must submit the materials listed below:
+In order to be unconditionally admitted into any graduate-level program, including on-campus or online Education Master’s degree coursework, the applicant must submit the materials listed below:

-2. Any other official transcripts needed to verify undergraduate prerequisite courses or graduate transfer credit.
-Students may transfer up to 6 semester hours of graduate coursework toward a graduate degree, provided that the courses are approved by the Dean of the School.
+- Any other official transcripts needed to verify undergraduate prerequisite courses or graduate transfer credit.
+Students may transfer up to 6 semester hours of graduate coursework toward a graduate degree, provided the courses are approved by the Dean of the School.

 Once a student has been admitted to graduate study, he/she must begin taking courses within two (2) calendar years.

 Students possessing a baccalaureate degree may be granted probationary admission with prescribed deficiencies when undergraduate GPA falls between 2.50 and 2.99 on a 4.0 scale, assuming all other admission criteria is met.
-Students on probationary status will not be allowed to proceed beyond twelve (12) credit hours of work within the degree program unless the student achieves a cumulative GPA of 3.0 in the program.
+Students on probationary status will not be allowed to proceed beyond nine (9) credit hours of work within the degree program unless the student achieves a cumulative GPA of 3.0 in the program.